Tracking highly enriched uranium and plutonium, the key nuclear weapon materials

 The new request covers two separate amounts of U-235.
 The first was covered by the original 2010 license - "87.3 kg of U-235 contained in maximum of 93.5 kg of uranium enriched to maximum of 93.35% in the form of broken metal."
 It is listed as "previously shipped in 10/2010."
 It was used as driver fuel in the BR2 reactor in Belgium.

-The additional amount of HEU - "5.8 kg of U-235 contained in maximum of 6.2 kg of uranium enriched to maximum of 93.35% [maximum enrichment is also listed as 93.2%] in the form of broken metal" - will be shipped to the Institute for Radioelements (IRE) in Belgium.
-The material will be used to produce targets for medical isotope production in the following reactors: BR2 in Belgium, HFR Petten in the Netherlands, OSIRIS in France, and LVR-15 in Czech Republic.
+The additional amount of HEU - "5.8 kg of U-235 contained in maximum of 6.2 kg of uranium enriched to maximum of 93.35% [the maximum enrichment is also listed as 93.2%] in the form of broken metal" - will be supplied to produce medical isotopes in the Institute for Radioelements (IRE) in Belgium.
+The material will be used to produce targets for irradiation in the following reactors: BR2 in Belgium, HFR Petten in the Netherlands, OSIRIS in France, and LVR-15 reactor in Czech Republic.
+Fuel and target fabrication is expected to be done at CERCA Areva facility in France.